matoanbach/RHCSA/Sample Exams/largeone.md

     ```

 4. On VM1 set the system hostname to rhcsa1.example.com and alias rhcsa1.
 Make sure that the new hostname is reflected in the command prompt.

+5. On VM2 set the system hostname to rhcsa2.example.com and alias rhcsa2.
+Make sure that the new hostname is reflected in the command prompt.